-This article will tell you everything you need to know about your Known Traveler Number.
+This comprehensive article will tell you everything you need to know about your Known Traveler Number.
 I’ll cover how you can get one and the best way to do that with programs like TSA Pre-Check and Global Entry.
-I’ll show you how to look-up your Known Traveler Number and add it your travel itineraries with airlines like United, Southwest, and Delta.
-Finally, I’ll explain the differences between a Known Traveler Number and a redress number.
+I’ll show you how to look-up your Known Traveler Number and add it to your travel itineraries with airlines like United, Southwest, and Delta.
+Finally, I’ll explain the differences between a Known Traveler Number and a Redress Number.

 Interested in finding out the top travel credit cards for this month?
 Click here to check them out!

 A Known Traveler Number, also called your “KTN,” is a 9-digit number used to link your TSA Pre-Check enrollment to your travel itinerary.
 This is the same number used for other trusted traveler programs, such as Global Entry, NEXUS, and SENTRI.
 However, for these latter programs, this number is known as your “PASSID.”

 Why do you want a Known Traveler Number?